wafflepie/dotfiles/README.md

 └── topics        # Config files and install scripts organized by topics
 ```

 Any file in `/topics` beginning with a dot (such as `/topics/git/.gitconfig`) will be automagically symlinked to your home directory.
-Use a `+` character to indicate directories.
+Use the `+` character to indicate a directory structure.
 For example, `/topics/git/.git-templates+hooks+post-commit` will be symlinked to `~/.git-templates/hooks/post-commit`

 You can add an `install.sh` script to a topic if you need some additional setup upon (re)initialization.
 You can also name it `install.pre.sh` or `install.post.sh` if you need them to run in some special order.

+Any `.zsh` files in `/topics` will be automatically sourced in the `.zshrc` file.
+As with the install scripts, you can use the `.pre.zsh` and `.post.zsh` suffixes to modify the order.
+The `.post.zsh` files will be loaded AFTER all of the antibody plugins.

 ## Maintenance